How can I get more information…

 Be sure to sign up here to receive our email alerts regarding ticket offers, upcoming performances and opera news and events.

-Yes!
-We are pleased to offer Florentine Opera patrons special group rates for parties of 10 or more:
+Yes, the Florentine Opera offers patrons group rates for parties of 10 or more:

 - Groups of 10-24 receive a 10% discount